jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

    * redirection < > | tee
    * Find and grep
    * {} ! # $ and escape sequences
-   * Understand the sudo command and root user paradigm
    * tar, bzip, xz

 __Outcomes__